julien040/gut/README.md

 # Gut

+> ⚠️ Gut is still in alpha which means that there may be some features that are missing

 Gut is a CLI designed to make Git easier to use.

 If you have years of muscle memory, gut isn’t probably for you.